jedi-academy/learn-4711/data/lessons/other-models.md

 FuelPHP has a built-in ORM, that looks very similar to the base model in my CI starter3, as far as I can tell.

+FuelPHP has a command-line tool, <code>oil</code>, that can generate skeleton code for your models.

 ## Laravel